moabk/swapdex-core/README.md

 #### Docker quick start

-One of the quickest ways to get wanchain up and running on your machine is by using Docker:
+One of the quickest ways to get swapdex up and running on your machine is by using Docker:

 ```
 docker run -d --name swapdex-node -v /home/ubuntu/swapdex:/root \